SantiagoYanezFerreiro/ZeroFoodWaste/README.md

 ## Testing
-The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+The code was validated with the W3C Markup Validator and W3C CSS Validator Services to look for syntax errors.
-    W3C Markup Validator - Results
-    W3C CSS Validator - Results
+The website passed both tests succesfully with no errors at all.

 ### User Story Testing
-#### First Time Visitor Goals
-#### Returning Visitor Goals
-#### Frequent User Goals
+#### Visitors Goals

 • Be able to contact the company to donate (businesses) or receive donated food (charities).
 It can be done through the form by selecting the preferred option.
 Visitors can also send a message with it.

 • Get exposed to relevant information that raise awareness of the Food Waste problem and motivate people to waste less food.
 The city is full of related information, users can get quizzed about it and also get additional info through the newsletter.

 • Get Quizzed about this topic and learn new info in an enjoyable way (Quiz, Page).
 The quiz section allows user to do it getting feedback through their score.

 •  Get Information about the organisation; its history, accomplishments and future plans.
 All of it displayed in the About Us section.

 •  Be able to reach out Zero Food Waste through a form for collaborations and general queries.
 Can be done through the main form.

 •  Have the option to sign up for the newsletter to receive invitations to special events and tips about how to reduce Food Waste.
 Same as previous user story.

 #### Further Testing

-The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+The Website was tested on Google Chrome, Explorer, Opera and Microsoft Edge.

-The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+The website was also viewed on desktop, tablets and several phone devices (Huawei, Iphone, Xiaomi).

-A large amount of testing was done to ensure that all pages were linking correctly.
+All links were double checked to ensure they work properly.

-Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+Friends and family members were also asked to check the site to give feedback and detect errors on it.

 #### Known Bugs  & Problems